FJFG11/Magic/README.md

 -Click `:` to open the CodeLine and `'` for Suite
 2. How can i close the UI?
 -Click the same key again

+## Ownership & Other
+- Magic's Ownership is shared between Luxor and FJFG11 by 40% to 60%.
+- Magic may be used in your game with no licence as its free.
+- Magic may be changed or improved by youself.
+- Magic may **NOT** be re-sold and doing so will face in DMCA.